 The carbonate base-of-slope deposits, divided into two main sedimentary models such as apron and carbonate conoids, are little known from the sedimentological point of view, although they are important economically because they can contain large amount of hydrocarbons (Mullins and Cook, 1986).
-The few systems studied still leave many unanswered questions about what may be the factors control that affect the depositional architecture and the transport mechanisms (Payros and Pujalte, 2008).
-These still open questions can find answers in detailed sedimentological studies, improving scientific knowledge about such systems in terms of identification and characterization of carbonate reservoirs, since submarine fans form important oil and gas reservoirs around the world.
+The systems few studied still leave many unanswered questions about what may be the factors control that affect the depositional architecture and the transport mechanisms (Payros and

-Figure 1: Geological map of the Gargano Promontory (Morsilli et al., 2017).
+Figure 3: Geological map of the Gargano Promontory (Morsilli et al., 2017).
 The red box highlights the studied area.